 Importantly, there are significant WHS risks associated with the failure to have and properly implement a working from home policy.
 Employees may suffer physical and psychological injury without proper remote working arrangements, which can in turn affect their productivity.
 There may also be an increased likelihood that employees will misuse company property.

-If any of this information has raised questions or concerns for your business, please contact our workplace relations experts via the HR Advice Line.
+If any of this information has raised questions about your organisational policies, please contact our workplace relations experts via the HR Advice Line.

 Not a Citation HR client?
-To learn more about how our HR Services can help your business, please contact us here.
+To learn more about how our HR Services can help your business, please contact us.